Semantic-Org/Semantic-UI/tasks/admin/templates/README.md

 This repository contains pre-compiled {component} files using the default themes.
 This is intended for use in projects that do not need all the bells and whistles of Semantic UI, and want to keep file size to a minimum.

-For the latest changes please see the Release Notes in this repository.
+For the latest changes please see the [Release Notes](https://github.com/Semantic-Org/UI-{Component}/blob/master/RELEASE-NOTES.md)

 If you're looking for the full version of Semantic including all components and build tools [check out the main project repository](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)